 And the amazingly cool stuff they sold!
 Dad was impressed with the beautiful riding and self-propelled mowers, although it would be many more years before he would spring his hard-earned bucks for such luxury.
 Mom enjoyed the shiny new refrigerators and washing machines.
 And then, there were the VERY nice toys that captured the attention of Yours Truly!

 Otasco, founded in 1918 by three Jewish Lithuanian immigrant brothers living in Okmulgee, Oklahoma (amazing, huh?), had branch locations all over what was known as the Four State area (Oklahoma, Kansas, Missouri, and Arkansas) in the 60’s.
 Miami had one, so did many other small towns in twelve different states.
-As the illustration shows (thanks, Lonely Pictures) , some even offered groceries among their wares for sale.
+Some even offered groceries among their wares for sale.

 Otasco used to send me into a frenzy every winter.
 They would begin TV commercial campaigns every November complete with a catchy Christmas tune and two or three nice toys.
 Our parents were then barraged with requests from kids who would see the ads four or five times every Saturday morning.
 Our poor mothers and fathers!